Higher Order Dualities over Global Function Fields and Weighted M\"{o}bius Sums over $\mathbb{F}_q{[T]}$: Prerequisites

 Recall the definition of $Q_\mathcal{S}^{(1)}(A)$ from \eqref{important_definitions}.
 We state an important asymptotic result by Duan, Wang and Yi about the growth of $Q_\mathcal{S}^{(1)}(A)$ for monics $A$ of degree $n$.
 This will be instrumental in obtaining an equivalent statement for Theorem \ref{thm:mainthm AJ}. \begin{lemma} \cite[Theorem 4.4]{duan-wang-yi} We have that

 as $n \rightarrow \infty$. \end{lemma}

 A $y$-smooth number is a positive integer with no prime factor greater than $y$.
-Alladi's proof of \eqref{alladi-main} involves using a suitable bound by de Bruijn \cite{bruijn}, later refined by Hildebrand and Tenenbaum \cite{HJ}, for the quantity
+Alladi's proof of \eqref{alladi-main-eq} involves using a suitable bound by de Bruijn \cite{bruijn}, later refined by Hildebrand and Tenenbaum \cite{HJ}, for the quantity

-Similarly, a second order quantity $\psi_2(x,y) = \{n\leq x : P_2(n)\leq y\}$ appears in the proof of \eqref{AJ-main}.
+Similarly, a second order quantity $\psi_2(x,y) = \#\{n\leq x : P_2(n)\leq y\}$ appears in the proof of the second identity in \eqref{alladi-johnson-eqs}.
 In the function fields context, an $m$-smooth polynomial in $\mathbb{F}_q[T]$ is a monic with no prime factor having degree greater than $m$.
-In the proof of Theorem \ref{thm:mainthm AJ}, we will need to estimate the quantity
+Analogous to \eqref{eq:psi1}, we have the definition